Advert

 Student Destinations

-Career destinations for our graduates include counsellors, education advisers, language tutors, primary/secondary teachers and vocational/industrial trainers and instructors.
+Career destinations for School of Education graduates include education advisers, language tutors, primary/secondary teachers, vocational/industrial trainers and instructors, counsellors, trauma specialists, occupational therapists, speech and language therapists, art therapists and physiotherapists.

 A number of our graduates are already in employment while undertaking part-time study for professional development in their chosen career.